wotakumoe/wotaku/addons.md

 # Add-ons

 Need even further streamlining in your anime/manga/light novel experience?
-Presenting the add-ons sections!.
+Presenting the add-ons sections!
 Add-ons include tracking anime and manga progress, discord bots, browser extensions, scripts, and more!
 ___